ScytheDead/shaiya/README.md

 # Shaiya Origin

 ## Notice
-This repository is no longer under active development.
+This repository is no longer under active development!
+Please follow current development here: https://github.com/aosyatnik/Imgeneus

 ## Introduction
 Shaiya Origin is an emulator for the Shaiya MMORPG.
 The core servers are written in C#, with an extendable scripting system written in Python (not yet completed).
 This project was solely made for learning purposes and is not intended to be used in production.